Getting Started on Heroku with Rails 7.x

 $ heroku open

-The browser should display the “Hello World” text defined previously.
-If it does not, or an error is present, review and confirm the welcome page contents.
+The browser displays the “Hello World” text.
+If it doesn’t, or there’s an error, review and confirm the welcome page contents.

 Heroku provides a default web URL for every application during development.
-When the application is ready to scale up for production, add a custom domain.
+When the application is ready for production, add a custom domain.

 View Application Logs